MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-started/get-started-app-control.md

 You can always open another service request to pause or roll back part of this deployment at any time during the rollout.

-### Devices not yet deployed
+### Devices not yet in use

-If you haven't yet deployed any devices, open a service ticket with Microsoft Managed Desktop Operations requesting that we turn on app control.
+If you don't yet have any devices in use, open a service ticket with Microsoft Managed Desktop Operations requesting that we turn on app control.
 Operations will progressively deploy policies to deployment groups following this schedule:

 |Deployment group  |Policy type  |Timing  |
 |---------|---------|---------|
 |Test     |  Audit       |  Day 0       |